 You can also layer any two sounds together and split two sounds apart.

 Now, this sound is so sudden and unnatural that it is such an interruption.
-But to this, the company has assured and have issued some type of firmware fix.
+But to this, the company has assured and has issued some type of firmware fix.

 Williams Allegro 88 Key Digital Piano even has a USB output jack that can be connected to external devices like tablets, computers, etc. It even has MIDI input and output connections, i.e. you can connect the piano to another MIDI device or external source and control up to 16 different MIDI channels.